Recurring Payments - Stripe Gateway Configuration

-Note: your webhooks won't work in a local development environment like Vagrant, WAMP, MAMP, or Desktop Server.
+Note: Your webhooks won't work out of the box in a local development environment like Vagrant, WAMP, MAMP, Desktop Server, or Local by Flywheel.
 These are typically non-publicly accessible IP addresses and Stripe can't reach them.

 When using Stripe, a cancellation may be initiated either from within EDD or from the Stripe Dashboard.